Yoga Teacher Training

 Join our 200 Hour Yoga Teacher Training in Nottingham and deepen your practice through a grounded and thoughtful approach to Hatha Yoga.

-The course runs over approximately six months and is designed to fit alongside work and other commitments.
-Training takes place on selected weekends once or twice per month, alongside one longer training week during the summer.
+The course runs over approximately six months and is designed to sit alongside work and other commitments.

 Weekend Training